kicaj29/.NET-CoreCleanArchitecture/README.md

 It might be necessary to run in PMC command `dotnet restore` after project creation to compile it.
 More here: https://stackoverflow.com/questions/48440223/assets-file-project-assets-json-not-found-run-a-nuget-package-restore

+# CleanArch.Domain.Core

+Contains interfaces and some basic types for message bus.

 # CleanArch.Infra.Data

 It might be necessary to run in PMC command `dotnet restore` after project creation to compile it.
 More here: https://stackoverflow.com/questions/48440223/assets-file-project-assets-json-not-found-run-a-nuget-package-restore